chirag0785/github-qna/README.md

 3. **Answer Generation**
    The system retrieves the relevant file contents and uses AI to generate a contextual answer to the query.

+4. ***Invite Team Members**
+   On inviting team members, we get a private link to the project, that can be shared to the team to join the project.